Fortress Investment Group has more than $74 billion in assets

-managers.
+asset managers.
 Headquartered in New York, the firm's affiliate

-Conn.
 Overseas outposts include London, Frankfurt, Munich, Rome,

-Shanghai, Sydney and Tokyo.
+Shanghai, Sydney, Singapore, and Tokyo.

-"philosophical differences" with the firm.
-Post-Lehman, Edens
+differences" with the firm.
+Post-Lehman, Edens moved to BlackRock

-In 2002 the three partners were joined by former high-flying
+In 2002, the three partners were joined by former high-flying

 Goldman Sachs partners Peter Briger and Michael Novogratz, who came